NabunyaLilian/Sftp-project/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Description

+This project implements secure file transfer functionality using **SFTP (Secure File Transfer Protocol)** to facilitate reliable, encrypted transfer of files between remote servers or between a local machine and a remote server.

+Key features include:

+* Establishing SSH connections to remote hosts for secure authentication and communication.
+* Uploading and downloading files and directories with support for recursive operations.
+* Handling file permissions and transfer errors robustly to ensure data integrity.
+* Designed with security best practices, including encrypted channels and credential management.

+This project is ideal for environments requiring secure data exchange across network boundaries, such as cloud deployments, backup solutions, and remote system administration.

+---

+Would you like me to tailor it more towards a specific use case or add technical stack details (like Java, Python, or Quarkus if you used them)?

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: